Invasive threat: Smallmouth bass caught near Yellowstone border

 In 2019, a single cisco was netted in Yellowstone Lake.
 A study of the fish found it had been born in the lake.
 Park biologists have been searching to find more of the invasive nonnatives.

-More famously, in 1994 lake trout were discovered in Yellowstone Lake, perhaps the last native stronghold for Yellowstone cutthroat trout.
+More famously, lake trout were discovered in Yellowstone Lake in 1994, perhaps the last native stronghold for Yellowstone cutthroat trout.
 Since the predatory fishes’ discovery, cutthroat trout numbers have plunged as lake trout gobbled up the native fish.

 The park has spent millions to net and remove lake trout each summer, as well as experimenting with ways to kill eggs at lake trout spawning grounds.
 The National Park Service estimates more than 3.4 million lake trout have been killed during the netting.
 As a result, populations of the nonnative fish age 6 and older have declined an estimated 71%.